"ICARUS" -- THE PHOTO THAT FLEW

 Hine had to work fast.
 From first beam to finished spire, the world’s tallest building was erected in 13 months.
 Some 4,000 men, framing four or more floors per week, sent the building skyward.
 The bookish photographer was with them all the way, on scaffolding and in spirit.

 “It isn’t really as dangerous as it looks,” workers told Hine.
 Others quipped, “it’s safer up here than it is down below.”
-Hine continued shooting, often from a open steel box hoisted by crane and dangled in the empty sky.
-When the building was finished, he watched as workers hoisted an American flag 1,250 feet above Midtown.
+Hine continued shooting, often from an open steel box hoisted by crane and dangled in the empty sky.
+In April 1931, when the Empire State Building was finished, he watched as workers hoisted an American flag 1,250 feet above Midtown.

 “I have always avoided daredevil exploits and do not consider these experiences as going quite that far,” Hine wrote, “but they have given me a new zest.”
-The New Deal’s WPA sent him to photograph dams and power stations, but by then, other photographers were competing to honor the common American, and Lewis Hine got less and less work
+The New Deal’s WPA soon sent him to photograph dams and power stations, but by then, other photographers were competing to honor the common American.
+Lewis Hine got less and less work

 Hine died in 1940, nearly destitute.
 MoMA turned down his photos.
 It was only when the world of hard labor began to disappear people that saw what he had preserved — the dignity, the struggle, the honor of the people who built America.
 And in “Icarus,” he caught one such man, in one such moment, taking flight.